 The meal: $49.95 or $59.95 prix fixe

-Come here if you want someplace nice that won’t be full of big groups.
-It’s a small Italian place in the Gold Coast, and the tables are very close together (almost communal).
+Nico Osteria is a small Italian place in the Gold Coast and the tables are very close together (almost communal).
 You can expect Italian starters like turkey bolognese papardelle and a squash tortelloni, but traditional main courses - like turkey or a pork chop with mashed potatoes.
 It’s the kind of restaurant where you can go with just your parents or significant other, and maybe make friends with whoever’s sitting to your left or right.

 The meal: Family-style, $90 prix fixe